Leasing Solar Panels: What to Know in 2025

 Advantages

-By leasing solar panels, you replace your monthly utility bill with a monthly equipment lease payment and pay no cash up front.
+By leasing solar panels, you replace your monthly utility bill with a monthly equipment lease payment and often pay no cash up front.
 You enjoy low (or no) installation and maintenance costs.
 You may also benefit from solar panels in other utility costs by home heating through solar power, solar pool heating, and even solar hot water heater installation.

-When installing your new solar energy system you may also have the added benefit of deciding what type of solar panels are installed, different style options for mounting new solar panels, and even the solar inverter installed on your home.
+When installing your new solar energy system, you may also have the added benefit of deciding what type of solar panels are installed, different style options for mounting new solar panels, and even the solar inverter installed on your home.

 Disadvantages

-When you lease, you usually don’t have an option to eventually buy.
+When you lease, you don’t usually have an option to eventually buy.
 Also, by leasing, you forfeit the ability to gain price advantage by selling electricity with solar net metering (in other words, selling any power you use back to your local utility company).

 A word of caution: Before you start searching for a solar installer, make sure leases are available where you live, because they may not be available in less sunny states.
 We recommend doing some research on your Solar Sun Number Score for your home before leasing.